LivingLegacyMedia/vowbound/chapter_04.md

 "You're as foolish as your father," Varon said.
 "Chasing impossible solutions to impossible problems.
 I suppose that's admirable, in its way."
 He opened his shop door.
 "Come in.
 Let's draft the debt forgiveness before I change my mind."

+Inside, Varon's shop smelled of beeswax and old parchment.
+The merchant lit several lamps, pulled out paper and ink, and began drafting the document.
+Cassian watched his careful script, hope kindling in his chest for the first time in days.

+Maybe he could save her.
+Maybe one victory would be enough.

+"There," Varon said finally, signing with a flourish.
+"Sixty crowns of debt forgiven, effective immediately.
+Take it to her in the morning.
+She'll still owe the other thirty, but at least—"

+Footsteps pounded outside.
+Shouting.
+A woman's scream—raw and broken.

+Cassian and Varon both rushed to the door.

+The market square was lit by torches.
+A crowd had gathered near the trade post, and the sound was coming from the center—a woman keening like an animal in pain.

+No. No, it couldn't be—

+Cassian ran.

 ---

-Day three of three.

-Cassian woke to screaming.

-He threw on his coat and ran into the square.
-A crowd had gathered near the trade post, and the sound was coming from the center of it—a woman's voice, raw and broken, keening like an animal in pain.

-He pushed through the crowd and stopped cold.
+He pushed through the crowd and his heart stopped.

 Elara knelt on the cobblestones, clutching her eldest daughter.
+The girl was perhaps eight years old—Cassian had seen her before, bringing her mother's bread deliveries to shops in the square.
+She'd always had a gap-toothed smile and flour in her hair.

-The girl was perhaps eight years old.
-And she was empty.
+Now she was empty.

 The child's eyes were open but unfocused.
-Her breathing was steady.
-But when Elara shook her, called her name, pleaded with her to respond—nothing.
+Her breathing steady.
+But when Elara shook her, called her name, pleaded—nothing.
 The girl simply stared at nothing, face slack, presence gone.

-"What happened?"
-Cassian demanded.
+"No," Cassian whispered.
+The debt forgiveness document crumpled in his fist.
+"No, I was going to—I was going to help—"

-A merchant standing nearby answered, voice shaking.
-"The girl came to the trade post this morning.
-Early, before dawn.
-She had a contract—asked the emissary to sign it.
-She traded herself to clear her mother's debts."
+A merchant nearby saw him and explained, voice shaking.
+"The girl came at dusk.
+Said her mother's first payment was due tomorrow and she needed to help.
+She had a contract.
+The emissary signed it.
+She traded herself."

-Cassian's blood turned to ice.
-"She's eight years old."
+Cassian felt the world tilt.
+The girl had heard her mother say it—first payment tomorrow.
+Had heard Elara crying, heard the desperation in her voice.
+An eight-year-old trying to save her family the only way she knew how.

+He'd been so close.
+Minutes away from saving them.
+And now—

+"You," Elara's voice cut through his thoughts.
+She was looking up at him, her face a mask of grief and rage.
+"You said you'd help.
+You promised.
+And while you were negotiating with merchants, my daughter—" Her voice broke.
+"She heard me crying last night.
+Heard me say the debts were crushing us.
+She's eight years old and she thought she had to save me."

+"I have the debt forgiveness," Cassian said desperately, holding out the crumpled paper.
+"Varon agreed.
+Sixty crowns forgiven.
+You're—"

+"Too late."
+Elara's voice was dead.
+"Everything is too late."

-"Old enough to sign her name," Valen's voice came from behind him.
+Valen's voice came from behind Cassian.
 The emissary stood at the edge of the crowd, his expression professionally sympathetic.
-"Old enough to make a choice."

-"She's a child!"
-Cassian roared.
-"She doesn't understand what she signed!"
+"The child came of her own free will.
+Explained that her family needed relief from financial burdens.
+I merely facilitated the exchange she requested."

+"She's eight years old!"
+Cassian roared, spinning to face him.
+"She can't legally contract!
+She doesn't understand—"

 "She understood perfectly."
-Valen gestured to the girl.
+Valen gestured to the girl calmly.
 "She knew her mother was suffering.
-Knew the family would lose everything.
+Knew the family faced ruin.
 So she offered what she had: herself.
 Her essence in exchange for her family's security.
 We accepted the trade.
 Age doesn't determine value."

-Elara looked up at Valen with such hatred that the crowd stepped back.
-"You did this.
-You knew I wouldn't sign.
-So you took my daughter instead."

-"I took nothing."
-Valen's voice was calm, patient.
-"She came to me.
-She chose.
-And now your debts are cleared.
-Your family is secure.
-She gave you what you needed.
-You should be grateful."

-"Grateful?"
-Elara's voice broke.
-"You've killed her!"

-"I've freed her from a life of poverty and suffering."
-Valen knelt beside the girl, reached out to touch her shoulder gently.
-She didn't respond.
-"She'll never know hunger again.
-Never know fear or pain or loss.
-She's perfect now.
-Pure.
-Unburdened by the weight of her hard life."
+"She's a child!
+She heard her mother's words and panicked—"

-He stood, brushed off his knees.

-"Your town has until sundown to give your answer.
-Accept our terms, or face our armies.
-Those are your options."
-He looked directly at Cassian.
-"I hope you choose wisely.
-For everyone's sake."
+"And acted with more courage than most adults."
+Valen's expression remained professionally sympathetic.
+"The debts are real.
+The suffering is real.
+I simply accepted the solution she offered."
+He brushed imaginary dust from his sleeve.
+"Your town has until sundown tomorrow to give your answer.
+Accept our terms, or face our armies."

+He looked directly at Cassian, and for just a moment, his pleasant mask slipped.
+Beneath it was something cold and vast and utterly without mercy.

+"You tried to save one woman, ledger-keeper.
+And failed.
+How do you think you'll fare trying to save an entire town?"

-He walked away, leaving Elara sobbing over her daughter's empty shell.
+He walked away, leaving Elara sobbing over her daughter's empty shell, and Cassian standing with a useless piece of paper in his hand.

 ---

-The town meeting that afternoon was the ugliest thing Cassian had ever witnessed.
+The town meeting that afternoon felt like attending a funeral where the corpse was still breathing.

+Cassian stood near the back of the packed hall, pressed between bodies that radiated heat and fear-sweat.
+The air was thick and close, heavy with the smell of unwashed wool and desperation.
+Someone had opened the high windows, but no breeze came through—the afternoon was still and oppressive, as if the world itself was holding its breath.

+Elara stood in the center of the hall, holding her hollow daughter by the hand.
+The girl stood placidly, staring at nothing.
+And Elara said nothing.
+Just looked at the assembled crowd with dead eyes that said everything.

+*This is what hesitation costs.
+This is what happens when you wait for someone else to save you.*

 Half the town wanted to fight.
-The other half wanted to sign.
-And Elara...
-Elara stood in the center of the hall, holding her hollow daughter, and said nothing.
-Just stared at the assembled crowd with dead eyes.

-"We can't let this stand!" someone shouted.
+Voices rose in anger, fists pounded tables.
+"We can't let this stand!" the blacksmith roared, his face red.
 "That monster stole a child!"

-"He didn't steal anything," Magistrate Torven said coldly.
+"He didn't steal anything," Magistrate Torven said from his seat at the front, his voice carrying the cold weight of authority.
 "The girl signed a legal contract.
 Under our laws—"

 "Damn the laws!"
-The blacksmith stood, fists clenched.
+The blacksmith shot to his feet.
 "Are we really going to hide behind legal technicalities while children are hollowed out in front of us?"

-"What would you have us do?" a merchant countered.
+"What would you have us do?" a merchant countered, his voice shrill with fear.
 "Fight?
 With what army?
 What weapons?
-They'll slaughter us!"
+We'll be slaughtered!"

 "Better dead than hollow!"

-"Easy for you to say—you don't have three children depending on you!"
+"Easy for you to say—you don't have children depending on you!"

 The shouting escalated.
-People were turning on each other, accusations flying, fear and anger mixing into something combustible.
+Accusations flew.
+Families who'd been neighbors for generations turned on each other.
+Cassian watched a lifetime of community trust shatter like glass dropped on stone.

+This was what the Hollow did.
+Not conquest by force, but by division.
+By making people so afraid and desperate that they tore each other apart before the enemy ever drew a sword.

-And through it all, Cassian stood frozen.
+And through it all, Cassian stood silent, the crumpled debt forgiveness still in his pocket.

-He'd tried to save Elara.
-Had gotten Varon to forgive the debts.
-Had been so close to finding a solution.

-But he'd been too slow.
-Too ineffective.
-And now a child had paid the price for his failure.

-He looked down at the coin in his palm.
-The artifact that was supposed to give him power.
-That was supposed to help him understand value and exchange.
-But what good was it?
-What good was any of it?

-His father had tried to fight the Hollow and failed.
-Marcus had tried to resist and watched his city fall.
-And now Cassian was repeating the same pattern—trying to save people who couldn't be saved, fighting an enemy he didn't know how to defeat.
+Minutes too late.
+Minutes.

-Maybe Valen was right.
-Maybe the only logical choice was to accept the inevitable.
-To sign the contract, stop feeling the pain, and let the world hollow itself out in peace.
+The thought came unbidden: maybe Valen was right.
+Maybe the only choice left was to stop fighting.
+Sign the contract.
+Stop feeling.

-The thought was seductive.
-Terrifying in how seductive it was.
+The appeal of that thought terrified him more than anything else.

 "Cassian."